Just Dance: Greatest Hits: Gameplay

 Like the previous games in the Just Dance main series, up to four players can play to mirror on-screen dance choreography from many different songs, as they are judged on their ability to follow a dance routine to a chosen song.
 Returning features in the game include Non-Stop Shuffle, Speed Shuffle, Simon Says, Shout Out, Just Sweat and Just Create (Xbox 360 only).

+Critical reception

+Alaina Yee of Official Xbox Magazine said, "This game is all about silly fun."
+Adam Dileva of XboxAddict said the game "really offers nothing new to you unless you really want to see if you can do the moves properly with Kinect now being able to see how you're 'actually' dancing."

 Track listing

 Both games consist of some tracks from Just Dance, most tracks from Just Dance 2, and 3 tracks from Just Dance 3.